Medical students pushing for universal, free access to abortion pill

 "That's a big emotional barrier.
 And what Mifegymiso has the power to do is to provide abortions for women in the support networks and comfort of their own homes," said Karp.

-Squires told CTV News the medication is already accessible because it is on the provincial drug formulary, meaning women in specific categories such as Indigenous or low-income can get the cost covered regardless of location.
+Squires told CTV News the medication is already accessible because it is on the provincial drug formulary, meaning women in specific categories like Indigenous or low-income can get the cost covered regardless of location.

 "Ninety-six per cent of all users who are receiving Mifegymiso are receiving it at no cost," she said.